-Depending on model, the "PDU" menu includes:
+Depending on model, the PDU menu includes internal beeper states, unit-level power and energy readings (for models with multiple inlets), Energy pulse output settings, and power supply status.

-- Internal beeper states -- Active or Off
+► To view or configure PDU information:

-- Unit-level power and energy readings (for models with multiple inlets)
+- 1. Select "PDU" in the Main Menu, and press - PDU name, firmware version, model, serial number, and ratings are displayed.

-- Energy pulse output settings
+- 2. Use the arrow buttons to view additional pages of details: - ► PDU Link Status:

-- 12V power supply status
+If Link PDUs are connected, a Link PDUs page appears with details.

-- ► To view or configure PDU information:
+► Internal beeper state:

-- 1. Select "PDU" in the Main Menu, and press - 2.
-The internal beeper state is shown: - Active or Off.
-In the Active state, the reason of turning on the beeper is indicated.
+- Active or Off. - In the Active state, the reason of turning on the beeper is indicated, and the top/bottom bars turn red.
+To mute the beep sound immediately, press

-• To mute the beep sound immediately, press
+► Energy pulse output

-3. For models that support the active energy pulse output.
-Press page.
+Models that support Energy Pulse have an LED Energy Pulse Status page.

-to enter the Energy Pulse
+Back

 By default the energy pulsing is turned off.
-DO NOT enable this feature unless you have to use it a.
-To change the energy pulse settings, press feature.
+DO NOT enable this feature unless you have to use it.

-Note: This feature, once enabled, blink all outlet LEDs proportional to the energy consumption.
-It can be used as a simple interface in certification labs where they use an optical sensor to count the number of pulses and compare it to the energy reading of a reference meter.
+Note: This feature, once enabled, blinks all outlet LEDs proportional to the energy consumption.
+It can be used as a simple interface in certification labs where an optical sensor counts the number of pulses and compares it to the energy reading of a reference meter.